Friday, August 6, 2021

 Two Twin Schools

-In 1894, two new almost-identical two-storey schoolhouses were built in Covina.
-One replaced the pioneer Phillips School (1883) at Citrus and San Bernardino Road, and the other replaced the even older Lower Azusa School (1876), which was the very first dedicated schoolhouse in what would later be known as Covina.
+In 1894, two new almost-identical two-story schoolhouses were built in Covina.
+One replaced the pioneer Phillips School (1883) at Citrus and San Bernardino Road, and the other new building—initially named the Foley-Brown School—replaced the even older Lower Azusa School (1876), which was the very first dedicated schoolhouse in what would later be known as Covina.

 In 1910, both of Covina's grade schools were given new names.
 Lower Azusa was renamed Lark Ellen School after Covina's famous opera singer "Lark" Ellen Beach Yaw (1869-1947), and the one downtown was called Reed School, after local physician and philanthropist Dr. James Denny Reed.